If you’re a hotel marketer in 2020, you’ve become pretty familiar with the term ‘crisis management’.

 If we can help our guests understand exactly what their stay will be like in a post-COVID environment, we can help avoid disappointment on both sides.

-If a service is closed (spas, restaurants, pools, et cetera), make it obvious throughout the booking process.
+If a service is closed (such as a spa, restaurant, or pool), make it obvious throughout the booking process.
 I’ve seen a number of complaints recently where customers booked accommodation, only to find out on arrival that the thing they booked for wasn’t open.

 “But, Duncan,” you’re probably thinking.
 “We have a disclaimer on our website already – surely the customers noticed it?”